-The Fieldguard M2 – a stable mat worth waiting forFencingandMats
+The Fieldguard M2 – a complete stable mat worth waiting forFencingandMats

 The mat is unique because it is the only mat ever to be developed quite specifically as a complete bed mat, with instant and total draining properties.
 A urinating horse produces around 10-15 litres of liquid and with this mat it is gone within seconds, like water down a plug hole, leaving just a damp patch on the surface.
 The mats are small and easily handled.
 They stand on extended legs so each mat can cover enormous quantities of liquid.
 They are vulcanised to a specific level of hardness that is firm underfoot but soft enough not to bruise a horse’s ribs when lying down.
 Horses happily lie on them for extended periods, rather than the usual 20 minutes.